 If you remember drive-in burger joints, you’ll remember the tune: an infectiously plump tuba beat that put the bounce into A&W’s roly-poly Great Root Bear mascot as he ambled down a country road.
 “Ba bump, ba bump / Bump ba bump ba bump-bump . . . ” First aired in 1976, the memorable television ad jingle may well be the most recognizable and beloved tuba solo of all time in Canada.
 No disrespect to your Mama Burger, but Øystein Baadsvik would like to change that.

 Many gifted musicians earn their keep playing the tuba; Baadsvik is the only one to do so without the security of a permanent position at a school, symphony or professional brass band.
 To survive, he must constantly tour, teach and record.
 And that requires convincing audiences and musicians around the world the tuba deserves a place in the spotlight.
-Earlier this month, between stops in Houston and Washington, he was in Toronto fronting a children’s concert with the Toronto Symphony Orchestra and leading a master class for university music students.
+Touring North America in 2015, he made stops in Houston and Washington, and came to Toronto to front a children’s concert with the Toronto Symphony Orchestra and lead a master class for university music students.
 He spends two weeks every summer teaching at the arts academy Le Domaine Forget in Charlevoix, Que.

 To bolster his claim to front-of-stage presence, Baadsvik has demolished the conventional view of the tuba as a lumbering producer of solitary omphs.
 His invention of “lip-beat” uses a double-tonguing technique to produce a surprisingly urban beat-box sound.
 Fnugg, his signature composition, offers an unlikely but arresting aural amalgam of Norwegian folk music and an Australian didgeridoo, with a helicopter landing somewhere in the background.
 A breakneck 180-beats-per-minute version of Carnival of Venice inspired an episode of House, M.D. in which a tuba player named Tibalt Oyylant dies playing the impossibly fast piece.